sagemath/trac_to_gh/Issue 1798.md

 # Issue 1798: 3d graphics -- add to the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1798

 Original creator: was